Home » Outdoors Woman Camp

 There will be hands on interaction with the outdoor cooking course and a full meal of chicken and rice, cornmeal and then a wonderful dessert of Pineapple Upside Down Cake and Cherry Choc.
 All the cooking will be done in cast iron pots with briquettes underneath for cooking.
 While the food is cooking the women will head into the bush to gather some moss from trees, birch bark and small twigs.
 Then with their fire flints, which they will receive in their registration bags, they learn the basics of fire starting.

-The women will attend the fish cleaning course, and even try to make a filler or two, but they will all enjoy the fish fry later that evening.
+The women will attend the fish cleaning course, and even try to make a fillet or two, but they will all enjoy the fish fry later that evening.

 Other activities will include making walking sticks, soap stone carving and rope making.
 A silent auction will run the whole four days with lots of wonderful fun items too bid on, as well as BOW merchandise available.
 This is an effort to help pay for expenses.